dh1tw/remoteRotator/readme.md

 ![Alt text](https://i.imgur.com/lcHhslZ.png "remoteRotator WebUI")

-remoteRotator is a cross platform application which makes your azimuth / elevation antenna rotators available on the network.

-remoteRotator is written in the programing language [Go](https://golang.org).
+remoteRotator is a command line application which makes your azimuth / elevation antenna rotators available on the network.
+It available for Linux/Windows/MacOS and written in the programing language [Go](https://golang.org).

 **ADVICE**: This project is **under development**.
 The parameters and the ICD are still **not stable** and subject to change until the first major version